SpirentOrion/luddite/README.md

 * Recovery: recovers from panics that occur in HTTP method handlers and optionally includes stack traces in 500 responses
+* Trace: generates a unique request id and optionally records traces to a persistent backend
 * Logging: optionally logs requests and responses
 * Negotiation: performs JSON (default) and XML content negotiation